blakerunyon09/blakerunyon09/README.md

 ## Always trying to learn:

-I'm working on my Master of CS from Georgia Tech in *Interactive AI*.
-This is AI which is used by humans.
+I have a Masters in AI from Georgia Tech.

-At the moment, I'm particularly interested in *Reinforcement Learning*, and relearning linear algebra.
+At the moment, I'm particularly interested in *Knowledge Based AI*, basically the cross roads of cognitive science and AI.

-Besides programming; I lift weights, run, ski, restore my home, have [55 Playstation platinums]([url](https://psnprofiles.com/Gilbert_Sanchez)), and love being outdoors in sunny Colorado.
+Besides programming; I lift weights, run, ski, restore my home, have [58 Playstation platinums]([url](https://psnprofiles.com/Gilbert_Sanchez)), and love being outdoors in sunny Colorado.

 ## Contact Me